elasalle/Covid_R_L_estim/README.md

 This work is described in [6] and [available on HAL](<https://hal.science/hal-04501967>).

-In `data/Synthetic/Multivariate/` you will find two examples of connectivity structure (`Line` and `Hub`) and for each, associated synthetic infection counts generated using five inter-county correlation levels : `delta_0` (no correlation), `delta_I` (low correlation), `delta_II`,`delta_III`, `delta_IV` (high correlation).
+In `data/Synthetic/Multivariate/` you will find two examples of connectivity structure (`Line` and `Hub`) and for each, associated synthetic infection counts generated using five inter-county correlation levels : `delta = 0` (no correlation), `delta_I` (low correlation), `delta_II`,`delta_III`, `delta_IV` (high correlation).

 # Comparison between R estimators on synthetic infection counts